OUR BOAT

 The campaign starts well with victory in the Transat Race

-French skipper Fabrice Amedeo acquirS her in 2015, securing 8th in the Transat Jacques Vabre with Éric Péron
+French skipper Fabrice Amedeo acquires her in 2015, securing 8th in the Transat Jacques Vabre with Éric Péron

-Whilst she does not benefit from some of the newer design developments, or high-speed foils, she is a solid offshore performance yacht, with a proven race history - the ideal yacht for Ollie's first Vendee Globe attempt.
+Whilst she does not benefit from some of the newer design developments, or high-speed foils, she is a solid offshore performance yacht, with a proven race history, and was the ideal yacht for Ollie's first Vendee Globe attempt, which ended in success.

 //